Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Commercial auto insurance cost in South Carolina varies by fleet size, vehicle type, driver records, coverage limits, deductibles, business use, annual mileage, operating radius, and claims history.
-For small business averages, the product data shows about $100 to $200 per vehicle per month, while the state-specific range is broader at $102 to $323 per month, which reflects differences in vehicle use and risk.
+Small business pricing can vary widely by vehicle and use, which reflects differences in risk.
 A single company car used for local service in Columbia may sit near the lower end, while a commercial truck or multi-vehicle fleet running longer routes can move higher.
 South Carolina’s premium index of 102 suggests pricing is close to the national average, but the state’s elevated hurricane risk, high overall crime index, and above-average fatal crash rate can influence underwriting and pricing decisions.
-The 2024 market also shows 380 active insurers competing for business, which gives buyers more options to compare, including State Farm, GEICO, Progressive, and Allstate.
-The average claim cost of $22,178 is another reason limits and deductibles matter: a lower deductible may reduce your out-of-pocket repair share, but it can raise premium, while higher deductibles may lower monthly cost but increase what you pay after a loss.
-Because South Carolina has 126,400 businesses and 99.5% are small businesses, many policies are built around modest fleets, but delivery, construction, and other higher-mileage uses tend to price differently than office-based vehicle use.
+The 2024 market also shows 380 active insurers competing for business, which gives buyers more options to compare.
+Claim severity is another reason limits and deductibles matter: a lower deductible may reduce your out-of-pocket repair share, but it can raise premium, while higher deductibles may lower monthly cost but increase what you pay after a loss.
+Because 99.5% of businesses in South Carolina are small businesses, many policies are built around modest fleets, but delivery, construction, and other higher-mileage uses tend to price differently than office-based vehicle use.

 Industries & Insurance Needs in Charleston